 Homemade Fish Emulsion

 There are so many manufactured-made fish emulsions ready to use.
-This one and this one is the most brand I use.
+This one is the most brand I use.

 Suppose you have access to the fishery in your local area or grocery store that carries seafood.
 You might want to try making a homemade fish emulsion that you brew a couple of fish heads or scraps with some other ingredients in a half-covered bucket for a few weeks.
 You might get more amount of concentrates than the store-bought one.